Yann39/truth-table-validator/README.md

 We then had to modify the incrementation of the pointers of the tables as it is necessary, with the `MOV` instruction, to increment of 4 bytes the pointer to be able to move correctly through the table (indeed integers are coded on 32 bits : 1 byte = 8 bits, 4 bytes = 32 bits).
-It was therefore necessary to avoid using 16 bits "demi-registers" or 8 bits registers.
+It was therefore necessary to avoid using 16 bits and 8 bits registers.

-The use of procedures has also been compromised, as the `proc` and `endp` directives are not recognized by **Microsoft Visual C++** in inline assembler.
+The use of procedures has also been compromised, as the `proc` and `endp` directives are not supported by **Microsoft Visual C++** in inline assembly code.

 ## Licence